Coconut Chutney Recipe

 - 1 tsp asafoetida hing

-- 1 tablespoon split black gram urad dal
+- 1 tbsp split black gram urad dal

 - 3 dried red chilies